kaonone/akropolis-sale/README.md

 # Akropolis Token Sale Smart Contracts

-This project is a collection of smart contracts that manage the process of AET tokens distribution.
+This project is a collection of smart contracts that manage the process of AET (Akropolis External Token) ERC-20 token distribution.
+This will include the sale, token generation, and allocation of tokens to participating parties, as well as full test coverage for the code.

 ### Overview